MattPinder/MastersProject/README.md

 Uploaded fasta to RAST web service using default settings, for comparison with results obtained by Oskar.

-Attempting to get GitHub to work
+Attempting to get GitHub to work - succeeded in syncing local git repository with online GitHub account.

+Downloaded Excel spreadsheet of RAST results and compared with Oskar's most recent .gbk file; contrary to his observations, a small proportion of the genes predicted by RAST had names.
+These names sometimes conflicted with the names found by Oskar, however, despite consistent locations and functions.